 They have very little if at all and I have been fortunate to be in a country that has afforded me countless opportunities.

 I never worry about where my next meal is coming from and thoughts of empty stomachs are just whispers that have long since faded.

 But, as the oldest child, and especially the oldest daughter I feel an obligation and pressure to give money that I sometimes do not have.
 And, when I do have it comes with the knowledge that parting ways with it put me farther and farther away from my goals of financial independence.

-So, for a while there it was a really toxic inner struggle as whether to give or to keep.
+So, for a while there it was a really toxic inner struggle as to whether to give or to keep.
 In my mind, it became an either-or situation.
 Giving meant that I was somehow taking away from myself.

-This turmoil and mentality are something that I struggled with until I unexpectedly received a small refund from my University.
+This turmoil and mentality are something that I struggled with until I unexpectedly received a small refund from my university.

 This was not money that I had worked for and instead has just been something that I had been given.
 I was being blessed again and I had not done anything to earn it.
 While my extended family couldn’t dream of making that same amount of money in a year, let alone a month.

 It dawned on me then that giving did not have to be a burden.
 I did not have to choose between being financially independent and giving back.
 It was not a zero-sum game.

 As a matter of fact, I could entrench giving back to my financial goals.
 By putting aside some extra funds in a high yield savings account I could give back on my own terms.

 When you are razor-focused on financial independence like I am.
 It can be easy to lose sight of what’s important.
 Cutting costs is essential and sometimes giving can feel like a cost that needs cutting.